Coal

 Economic importance

-Consumption of hard coal in Germany was significantly lower in 2020 compared to 2019 and reduced by more than one sixth to around 30.6 million tonnes SKE (SKE: hard coal unit, a unit that is mainly used in central Europe).
-In 2020, hard coal in Germany therefore still covered 7.5 % of primary energy consumption and contributed 7.5 % to German gross electricity generation.
+Consumption of hard coal in Germany was significantly higher in 2021 compared with 2020 and increased by more than a quarter to around 37.9 million tonnes SKE (SKE: hard coal unit, a unit that is mainly used in central Europe).
+In 2021, hard coal in Germany therefore still covered 8.9% of primary energy consumption and contributed 9.3% to German gross electricity generation.
 The last two German hard coal mines closed at the end of 2018.
-Germany now had to meet all its hard coal requirements through imports because German hard coal mining had been phased out.
-With around 14.6 million tonnes (46.6 %) Russia was again the largest supplier, followed by the US (18.2 %) and Australia (12.3 %).
-Imports from Poland, the only remaining significant coal exporting country in the EU-27, fell to 1.2 million tonnes.
-Of this, around 1 million tonnes was coke.
-Overall, Germany imported 31.35 million tonnes of hard coal and hard coal products (primarily coke) in 2020.
+Germany now has to meet all its hard coal requirements through imports because German hard coal mining had been phased out.
+In 2021, Germany imported around 20.5 million tonnes (49.9%) from Russia making Russia again the largest supplier, followed by the US (17.2%) and Australia (13.4%).
+Imports from Poland, the only remaining significant coal exporting country in the EU-27, slightly increased to 1.6 million tonnes.
+Of this, around 1.3 million tonnes was coke.
+Overall, Germany imported 41.1 million tonnes of hard coal and hard coal products (primarily coke) in 2021.
+At the end of 2021 (2022), 1,034 (1,011) persons were employed in German hard-coal mining.1

 Extraction

 Internationally, hard coal is mined both in underground and open-cast mines.
 In Europe, coal is mined almost exclusively underground and that was the case in Germany until the end of 2018.
 Coal was mined underground in Germany down to a depth of up to 1,400 m, exclusively using the “longwall mining” technique.
 Longwall mining involves removing the coal along a coal face up to 450 m long with a coal plough or cutting it with a longwall shearer between two extraction lines.
 Several thousand tonnes of coal can be mined from a longwall every day.
-Today this method is widely used, with around 50% of hard coal production worldwide being mined using this method.
+The process is widely used today, with around 50% of the world’s hard coal being extracted using this method.
 The most important German deposits were in North Rhine-Westphalia in the Aachen coalfield, the Ruhr and the Saarland.
-In addition to these, there were a large number of smaller hard coal mining areas in Germany.
+In addition to these, there are a large number of smaller hard coal mining areas in Germany.2

 Uses